 - Unsupported releases may, in the future, be found to be vulnerable to as-yet-undiscovered or yet-to-be-invented security vulnerabilities.

-- Therefore, people adopting Drupal for their web or CMS project should plan for periodic upgrades of their project to the latest major release (every 12-24 months) in order to benefit from the ongoing active support of one of the finest open source development communities.
+- Therefore, people adopting Drupal for their web or CMS project should plan for periodic upgrades of their project to the latest major release (every 6 years or so) in order to benefit from the ongoing active support of one of the finest open source development communities.

 Drupal founder Dries Buytaert explains the philosophy: